-[Analysis] Will new Dutch government be less eurosceptic?
+[Analysis] Will the new Dutch government be more pro-EU?

 Analysis

-Will new Dutch government be less eurosceptic?
+Will the new Dutch government be more pro-EU?

 Following 273 days of tough coalition negotiations, Mark Rutte began his fourth stint as the prime minister of the Netherlands, with his new Dutch government officially taking office on Monday (10 January).